-Pinpointing the source of your sleep struggle will be a personal journey, and come down to a bit of self-investigation and habit monitoring.
-With that being said, there are things you can do in the interim to help you get some shuteye immediately while targeting the root of any potential sleep difficulties.
+Pinpointing the source of your sleep struggle will be a personal journey and come down to a bit of self-investigation and habit monitoring.
+With that being said, there are things you can do lifestyle-wise to help you get some shuteye while targeting the root of any potential sleep difficulties.

 How Does Magnesium Play a Role?